waynodiablo/Oystercard/oystercard/solutions/05_top_up.md

 ```

 Your test should now be green - can you think of a way to refactor? (hint: there is a shortcut in ruby `+=` that may make this a little bit more concise.)

-Once you are happy with your code, make a pull request for this issue.